rollup/rollup/docs/01-command-line-reference.md

 };
 ```

-Typically, it is called `rollup.config.js` and sits in the root directory of your project.
-Behind the scenes, Rollup will usually transpile and bundle this file and its relative dependencies to CommonJS before requiring it.
-This has the advantage that you can share code with an ES module code base while having full interoperability with the Node ecosystem.
+Typically, it is called `rollup.config.js` or `rollup.config.mjs` and sits in the root directory of your project.
+If you use the `.mjs` extension or have `type: "module"` in your `package.json` file, Rollup will directly use Node to import it, which is now the recommended way to define Rollup configurations.

+Otherwise, Rollup will transpile and bundle this file and its relative dependencies to CommonJS before requiring it to ensure compatibility with legacy code bases that use ES module syntax without properly respecting [Node ESM semantics](https://nodejs.org/docs/latest-v14.x/api/packages.html#packages_determining_module_system).

-If you want to write your config as a CommonJS module using `require` and `module.exports`, you should change the file extension to `.cjs`, which will prevent Rollup from trying to transpile the file.
-Furthermore if you are on Node 13+, changing the file extension to `.mjs` will also prevent Rollup from transpiling it but import the file as an ES module instead.
-See [using untranspiled config files](guide/en/#using-untranspiled-config-files) for more details and why you might want to do this.
+If you want to write your config as a CommonJS module using `require` and `module.exports`, you should change the file extension to `.cjs`, which will prevent Rollup from trying to transpile the CommonJS file.

 You can also use other languages for your configuration files like TypeScript.
 To do that, install a corresponding Rollup plugin like `@rollup/plugin-typescript` and use the [`--configPlugin`](guide/en/#--configplugin-plugin) option: